ra3426vi-s/Erics-test/README.md

 # Erics-test

-Installation of Rocket chat Aws:
+## Installation of Rocket chat Aws:
-Setting up the Aws environment:
+### Setting up the Aws environment:

--->First set up an Aws account on Amazon web services.
+* First set up an Aws account on Amazon web services.
--->After setting it up go to “open Ec2 service ”,click on Instances to the left side of your Ec2 dashboard and select an Ec2 instance.
+* After setting it up go to __“open Ec2 service ”__,click on Instances to the left side of your Ec2 dashboard and select an Ec2 instance.
--->Now go to the search bar and search for “Ubuntu Server 18.04 LTS” with 64 -bit (x86) Architecture.
+* Now go to the search bar and search for __“Ubuntu Server 18.04 LTS”__ with 64 -bit (x86) Architecture.
--->Select your instance(t2 -medium) and click “Next: Configure Instance “ -->Keep it default in the storage or choose your storage according to your usage.
+* Select your instance(t2 -medium) and click __“Next: Configure Instance “__
+* Keep it default in the storage or choose your storage according to your usage.
--->In this section set everything as  default.click “Next “ -->This is Security Group add HTTP and HTTPS using their drop downs.click on “Review and Launch” -->This leads to creation of a key pair, now select  generate a new key pair and name the key pair as you like, keep the key pair secure since the key pair allows you to securely SSH into your instance.
-Finally “Click on launch Instances”.
+* In this section set everything as  default.click __“Next “__
+* This is Security Group add HTTP and HTTPS using their drop downs.click on __“Review and Launch”__
+* This leads to creation of a key pair, now select  generate a new key pair and name the key pair as you like, keep the key pair secure since the key pair allows you to securely SSH into your instance.
+Finally __“Click on launch Instances”__.

 Configuring Elastic IP:
 -->Now click on  view instances  and you can see the instance running.